-Thynk Capital was founded by technology leader and investor, Jim Plante.
+Thynk Capital was founded by entrepreneur, inventor and investor, Jim Plante.

-At the age of 30, Jim Plante led the acquisition of Beltronics, which is now the leading provider of high performance millimeter wave radar safety systems worldwide, with over 40 million units produced and distributed globally.
-As the interim President of Beltronics, he led a turnaround effort that launched an innovative new product line, returning the company to profitability within one year.
+At the age of 30, Jim Plante led the acquisition, turnaround and sale of Beltronics, which is still the leading provider of high performance millimeter wave radar safety systems worldwide, with over 50 million units produced and distributed globally.
+As the interim President of Beltronics, he led the asset acquisition and turnaround effort, launched an innovative new product line, returned the company to profitability within one year and subsequent sale of the company to its main competitor at over a 10X return to equity investors.

-As Co-Founder and CEO of E-Band Communications, Mr. Plante launched the industry’s first multi-gigabit capacity 70/80GHz band communications links for fiber optic replacement and mobile wireless infrastructure.
+As Co-Founder and CEO of E-Band Communications, Jim launched the industry’s first multi-gigabit capacity 70/80GHz band communications links for fiber optic replacement and mobile wireless infrastructure.
+E-Band currently has #1 global market share of multi-gigabit capacity 70/80GHz band communications links for fiberoptic replacement and mobile wireless infrastructure.

-In 2004, Jim Plante founded and served as the CEO of SmartDrive Systems.
+Starting in 2004, Jim was the founder, CEO and Chairman of SmartDrive Systems.
 SmartDrive’s groundbreaking SAAS commercial vehicle safety program uses an integrated video, audio, GPS and sensor based platform to monitor a driver and vehicle in real time, as well as capture and coach unsafe driving habits, reducing the risk of accidents.
-To date, the system has prevented 8,000 deaths and injuries, 30,000+ accidents and eliminated $100s of millions in losses.
+To date, the system has prevented 10,000 deaths and injuries, 50,000+ accidents, and eliminated over $2Billion in financial losses.

 Mr. Plante continues his commitment to innovation in the healthcare field through Thynk Capital, an early stage investment firm in biotechnology, healthcare and technology companies.